 Refined flours and starches change to sugar after they are exposed to the first step in the digestion process by saliva in the mouth.
 What’s more, if the flour or starches are found in snack foods, they tend to be present in your mouth longer as you snack.

 Popcorn is a starchy food that also immediately begins changing to sugar when it meets the saliva in your mouth.
 What can cause an even greater threat is the unpopped kernels that hide in the bottom of the bowl.
 Almost everyone has bitten down on one of these and can recognize the legitimate threat to your teeth and possible fillings.

-Most people know that tomatoes and tomato based foods have a high acid level.
-Many people do not take the time to consider how many tomato based foods there are.
+Most people know that tomatoes and tomato-based foods have a high acid level.
+Many people do not take the time to consider how many tomato-based foods there are.
 There is the expected spaghetti sauce, but there are also salad dressings, tomato soup, salsa, ketchup, and more.

-Brushing your teeth immediately after consuming any foods or beverage with a higher acid level is not always the wisest course of action.
+Brushing your teeth immediately after consuming any foods or beverages with a higher acid level is not always the wisest course of action.
 Your teeth are more porous and fragile immediately following exposure to the acidity.
 It is best to rinse with water and wait a while before brushing.

 By limiting the riskier foods, and rinsing or brushing after you do consume them can go a long way in making sure your smiles stay as bright as possible.
 Of course, the best way to dental health is through regular and proper oral hygiene and regular visits to your dentist.
 Absolute Dental has dentist offices in Reno and Las Vegas, NV.
-Schedule an appointment today if you have been experiencing teeth sensitivity and tooth aches.
+Schedule an appointment today if you have been experiencing teeth sensitivity and toothaches.